ebinjosey/eli5/README.md

 # 🧠 explainlikeimfive

-ExplainLikeImFive is a lightweight AI-powered web app that takes complex topics and explains them in the simplest terms possible—like you're five years old.
+explainlikeimfive is a lightweight AI-powered web app that takes complex topics and explains them in the simplest terms possible—like you're five years old.
 Built with HTML, CSS, Vanilla JavaScript, and powered by Node.js on the backend, this project leverages OpenAI’s GPT-4 to deliver clean, conversational explanations on demand.

 ## Features
 - AI-Powered Explanations: Uses GPT-4 to simplify complex topics into beginner-friendly answers.